FAHHH-Devs/nxtgen/README.md

-# devup-app
+# DOC-PILOT

-`devup-app` is a powerful Electron-based desktop application designed to streamline the setup of local development environments.
+`DOC-PILOT` is a powerful Electron-based desktop application designed to streamline the setup of local development environments.
 It automatically analyzes your source code, detects frameworks and database dependencies, and generates a fully-functional Docker Compose infrastructure tailored to your project.

 ## 🚀 Features